The dilute Temperley-Lieb O($n=1$) loop model on a semi infinite strip: the sum rule: Introduction

-A nice byproduct observation in the course of our computations was realizing that the polynomial $P^p(z_1,..,z_L|\zeta)$ is the Baxter's $Q$-function \cite{Baxter}(the ground state eigenvalue of the $Q$-operator) for the corresponding spin chain, which is the already mentioned $U_q(A_2^{(2)})$ integrable model (Izergin-Korepin model \cite{IK}).
-This means that the roots of this polynomial, regarded as a polynomial in $\zeta$, are the Bethe roots of the ground state eigenvector in the algebraic Bethe ansatz of the $U_q(A_2^{(2)})$ vertex model.
-In particular, it allowed us to reproduce small systems results of the computation of the ground state components that we obtained alternatively using the qKZ equations in our first work on the subject.
-This is possible since the ground states of the loop model and the one of the vertex model are related by a linear transformation \cite{Nienhuis1}.
+An interesting observation in the course of our computations was to realize that the polynomial $P^p(z_1,..,z_L|\zeta)$ is the Baxter's $Q$-function \cite{Baxter} of the (conjectural) ground state of the corresponding spin chain, which is the $U_q(A_2^{(2)})$ integrable model (Izergin--Korepin model \cite{IK}).
+This means that the roots of this polynomial, regarded as a polynomial in $\zeta$, are the Bethe roots of the IK spin chain.
+In particular, it allowed us to compute this state for small systems and compare to the $q$KZ-based calculation of our previous work.
+The comparison of these results is possible because the ground states of the loop model and the one of the vertex model are related by a linear transformation \cite{Nienhuis1}.
 For small systems ($L\leq 5$) it is possible to match them completely.
-The details about the discussion of this paragraph will appear in \cite{Ga}.
+The details of this calculation on the IK model side appear in \cite{Ga}.